fergonco/MusicJargon/readme.md

 * tom6
 * t6

+And second, when declared, they use the *drum sequence* keywords:

+	beat       = rhythm [xxxx] on 4/4
+	sixteenths = rhythm [x...x...xX..X..X] on 4/4
+	theRhythm  = drum sequence bd sn bd sn sn sn voices    | drums "right hand" | drums "rhythm" tempo 100 |                    |
+			  | hh on beat         | theRhythm on sixteenths
+			  | hh on beat         | theRhythm on sixteenths
+			  | hh on beat         | theRhythm on sixteenths
+			  | hh on beat         | theRhythm on sixteenths

 ## Voices not playing a bar

 Just leave the bar empty.
 Empty bars make the corresponding voice mute during the bar.